 For More Tips on Managing Stress:

-Melanie Greenberg, Ph.D., is a practicing psychologist in Mill Valley, California, and former Professor of Psychology at the California School of Professional Psychology.
-She is an expert on stress, the brain,and mindfulness.
+Melanie Greenberg, Ph.D., is a clinical psychologist in Mill Valley, California, former professor, and author.
+She is an expert on stress, the brain, and mindfulness.
 She provides workshops, speaking engagements, and psychotherapy for individuals and couples.
 She regularly appears on radio shows and as an expert in national media.
 She also does long-distance coaching via the internet.
-She is the author of The Stress-Proof Brain (now on presale at Amazon.com)
+She is the author of The Stress-Proof Brain (New Harbinger, 2017)

 • Sign up for Dr. Greenberg’s newsletter